 How Do You Read Laundry Tag Symbols?

 Because laundry symbols are their own universal language, reading them is a relatively simple process.
-Once you learn what each symbol means, you will be a pro at knowing exactly how to wash your laundry.
+Once you learn what garment care symbols mean, you will be a pro at knowing exactly how to wash your laundry.

 How to Read Washing Symbols